-Mr. Iorizzo is entitled to a frozen pension benefit earned during his service prior to joining the CPC under the Northrop Grumman Electronic Systems Pension Plan equal to an annual benefit of \$65,985 beginning at age 65.
-Mr. Iorizzo also participated in the Northrop Grumman Electronic Systems Executive Pension Plan ("EPP") and accrued an executive pension supplement equal to \$557,874 upon retirement.
-The EPP benefits are determined using frozen pre-CPC service.
+Mr. Iorizzo retired effective December 1, 2005, and has commenced a frozen pension benefit earned during his service prior to joining the CPC under the Northrop Grumman Electronic Systems Pension Plan equal to an annual benefit of \$65,985 beginning at age 65.
+Mr. Iorizzo also participated in the Northrop Grumman Electronic Systems Executive Pension Plan ("EPP") and commenced an executive pension supplement equal to \$557,982 upon retirement.
+The EPP benefits were determined using frozen pre-CPC service.
 Compensation, however, has been adjusted for projected increases in average monthly earnings, defined as the average of the 5 highest monthly pay rates during the last 10 years plus the average of the 5 highest incentive awards paid in the last 10 years divided by 12.